 To date, we have not commercialized any products and we have not generated any operating revenues.
-We received European CE Mark certification for our Maestro RC System in March 2011 and are continuing to take the necessary steps to commercialize the Maestro RC System in Australia, which includes the filing of an application for approval and listing with the TGA, and select European markets.
-We hope to receive TGA approval during the second half of 2011.
-In October 2010 we received unconditional approval from the FDA of our IDE to complete a pivotal trial using the Maestro RC System.
-As such, we do not expect to generate revenue in the United States before late 2013 and then, only if we successfully enroll and implant the clinical trial, achieve favorable results and receive FDA approval of our Maestro System.
+We received European CE Mark certification for our Maestro RC System in March 2011 and are continuing to take the necessary steps to commercialize the Maestro RC System in Australia, which includes the filing of an application with the TGA for supply in Australia, and select European markets.
+In the United States, we have begun the enrollment process for the ReCharge trial, a pivotal trial using the Maestro RC System, and expect completion of implants by the end of 2011.
+Assuming that we successfully enroll and implant the trial, conclude the 12-month blinding period at the end of 2012 and achieve favorable results, we plan to use data from that trial to support a PMA application, which we expect to submit after analyzing and compiling the clinical data.
+As such, we do not expect to generate revenue in the United States until late 2013 at the earliest.
 We anticipate that we will continue to incur substantial net losses for the next several years as we develop our products, prepare for the potential commercial launch of our Maestro RC System, develop the corporate infrastructure required to sell our products, operate as a publicly-traded company and pursue additional applications for our technology platform.

-We believe that our cash, cash equivalents and restricted cash balance of \$27.4 million as of June 30, 2011, and any interest income we earn on these balances will be sufficient to fund operations in 2012, assuming our planned commercialization and we do not receive any other additional funds.
-If our available cash, cash equivalents and restricted cash balances are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or enter into a credit facility.
+We believe that our cash, cash equivalents, restricted cash and short-term investments balance of \$35.6 million as of September 30, 2011, and any interest income we earn on these balances will be sufficient to fund operations into 2013, assuming our planned commercialization and we do not receive any other additional funds.
+If our available cash, cash equivalents, restricted cash and short-term investments balances are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or enter into a credit facility.
 The sale of additional equity and debt securities may result in dilution to our stockholders.
 If we raise additional funds through the issuance of debt securities, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently forecasted amounts.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we are unable to obtain additional financing, we may be required to reduce the scope of, delay, or eliminate some or all of, our planned research, development and commercialization activities, which could materially harm our business.

-Our forecast of the period of time through which our financial resources will be adequate to support our operations, the costs to complete development of products and the cost to commercialize our products are forward-looking statements and involve risks and uncertainties, and actual results could vary materially and negatively as a result of a number of factors, including the factors discussed in Part I, Item 1A, Risk Factors, of our Annual Report on Form 10-K for the year ended December 31, 2010.
+Our forecast of the period of time through which our financial resources will be adequate to support our operations, the costs to complete development of products and the cost to commercialize our products are forward-looking statements and involve risks and uncertainties, and actual results could vary materially and negatively as a result of a number of factors, including the factors discussed in Exhibit 99.2 of our Current Report on Form 8-K filed September 28, 2011.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.